A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Classical Wave Interference in a Fabry-P e rot Optical Cavity

-\textbf{\textit{Longitudinal cavity modes.}} Cavity transmission maxima occur at special resonant wavenumber values $\tilde\nu_m$ where the denominator of Eq.~\ref{eq:IT} is minimized.
+\textbf{\textit{Longitudinal cavity modes.}} Cavity transmission maxima occur at special resonant wavenumber values $\tilde\nu_m$ that minimize the denominator of Eq.~\ref{eq:IT}.
 This occurs when $\cos\left[ \delta(\tilde\nu) \right] = 1$, and therefore when $\delta(\tilde\nu)$ is equal to an integer multiple of $2\pi$.
-Neglecting, for the moment, the frequency-dependence of the intracavity refractive index by taking $n(\tilde\nu)$ as a constant $n_0$, we find:
+Using the expression for $\delta(\tilde\nu)$ from Eq.~\ref{eq:delta} and neglecting, for the moment, the frequency-dependence of the intracavity refractive index by taking $n(\tilde\nu)=n_0$, we find:

 Fig.~\ref{fig:emptycavity}c shows how these special values of the round-trip phase coincide with the appearance of sharp features in the cavity spectra in Figs.~\ref{fig:emptycavity}ab.
 The resonance at $\tilde\nu_m$ corresponds to the $m^\textrm{th}$-order longitudinal cavity mode where the cavity length is commensurate with $m$ half-wavelengths of light, leading to constructive interference as that light travels in the cavity.